zainibeats/truefa-py/README.md

 # Build the Docker image using the Dockerfile in the project root
 docker build -t truefa-py .

-# Run TrueFA-Py in a container
+# Run TrueFA-Py in a container with persistent storage and shared images
-docker run -it --rm truefa-py
+docker run -it --rm \
+  -v /path/to/store/vault:/home/truefa/.truefa \
+  -v /path/to/your/images:/app/images \
+  truefa-py
 ```

 Benefits of using Docker: